-Please Note: The risk assessment compiled and attached is prepared in addition to many other activities which have been undertaken by JLG to ensure the safety of the product.
+Please Note: That the risk assessment compiled and attached is prepared in ADDITION to many other activities which have been undertaken by JLG to ensure the safety of the product.

 These include:

-- JLG Industries (USA) performs computer simulation/modeling of product and internal design calculations. - Independent design review by an independent engineer to local design requirements is completed in Australia. - Cycle testing of components to ensure fatigue life is adequate for a 10 year life is completed. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conducts an intensive Integrated Product Development ("IPD") Process to fully specify, design, risk assessment and safety test and field prove the design. - JLG Industries (Australia) offers training and maintenance courses to any interested companies.
-All machines come with a Operation, Safety, Service and Maintenance manual. - JLG Industries (Australia) supports industry safety for operations and maintenance (being an EWPA member and an AS1418 & AS2550 Standards Association of Australia committee member).
+- JLG Industries (USA) perform computer simulation/modelling of product and internal design calculatons. - European CE design reviews are completed and independently verified for this model machine. - Independant design review by an independant engineer to local design requirements is completed in Australia. - Cycle testing of components to ensure fatigue life is adequate for a 10 year life is completed. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conduct an intensive Intergrated Product Development Process to fully specify, design, risk assessment and safety test and field prove the design.
+This process is outlined in our proprietary IPD process which can be viewed on request. - JLG Industries (Australia) offer training and maintenance courses to any interested companies and all machines come with a world class Operation, Safety, Service and Maintenance manual. - JLG Industries (Australia) support industry safety for operations and maintenance (being an EWPA member and an AS1418 & AS2550 Standards Association of Australia committee member).